The U.S. healthcare system is in the transition from a doctor-centric model to a “smart patient”

 According to Sanjay Gupta, M.D., Chief Medical Correspondent for CNN, “Dr. Eric Topol is uniquely positioned to map out a new era of democratized medicine — a time when each individual will not only have immediate access to their own medical data but even generate much of it and play a principal role in their healthcare.”

-These changes will not only empower patients to manage their own health conditions, but also reverse accelerating healthcare costs of more than $2.7 trillion, especially during the current baby boomer bubble that is putting strain on the Social Security Trust Fund and Medicare program.
+These changes will not only empower patients to manage their own health conditions but also reverse accelerating healthcare costs of more than $2.7 trillion, especially during the current baby boomer bubble that is putting a strain on the Social Security Trust Fund and Medicare program.

 Americans face the “perfect healthcare storm” with the rising national obesity rate of over 30% among our children and more than 50% among our adults, leading to increases in heart disease, diabetes, cancer, and other ills, and over one out of three women are projected to contract breast cancer and one out of every two men over 65 will have prostate cancer in their lifetimes.

 The U.S. healthcare system is the most expensive medical system in the world, with the best and most modern medical technologies, but ranks 31th by World Health Organization (WHO) in the ranking of world healthcare systems.

 The Medical-Industrial Complex has developed into a disease-symptoms management and maintenance system requiring a top-down, vertically integrated network of Big Pharma, Big Medicine, doctors, and patients.
 Topping the pyramid are Big Pharma — a $1.7 trillion global enterprise — and Big Medicine – a behemoth super-structure of expensive medical devices, exotic technologies, and costly hospital facilities that need patients to cover expenses and overhead.